Related ToolsGithub CopilotCursorTabnineAmazon Q Developer

 Comparison to Alternatives

 vs. Cursor: Cursor offers a similar chat interface but focuses on entire codebase context.
-Better for large refactoring projects, but more expensive ($20/mo).
+Better for large refactoring projects, but more expensive ($20 per month).
 Read our Cursor review.

 vs. Tabnine: Tabnine emphasizes privacy (can run locally) and offers team-specific model training.
 Good for companies with strict data policies.
 Compare Tabnine.